-Left: Ten-fold cross-validation MSE for the lasso, applied to the sparse simulated data set from Slide 42.
-Right: The corresponding lasso coefficient estimates are displayed.
+- Left: Ten-fold cross-validation MSE for the lasso, applied to the sparse simulated data set from Slide 41 - Right: The corresponding lasso coefficient estimates are displayed.
 The vertical dashed lines indicate the lasso fit for which the cross-validation error is smallest

-Dimension Reduction Methods
+3. Dimension Reduction Methods

-- The methods that we have discussed so far in this chapter have involved fitting linear regression models, via least squares or a shrunken approach, using the original predictors, $X_1, X_2, ..., X_p$ - We now explore a class of approaches that transform the predictors and then fit a least squares model using the transformed variables.
+- The methods that we have discussed so far in this chapter have involved fitting linear regression models, via least squares or a shrunken approach, using the original predictors, $X_1, X_2, ..., X_p$ or a subset of predictors - We now explore a class of approaches that transform the predictors and then fit a least squares model using the transformed variables.
 We will refer to these techniques as dimension reduction methods